candyolivia/ECC-ElGamal/README.md

 # ECC-ElGamal
-Elliptic Curve Cryptography ElGamal (ECCEG)
+Application which used to generate Elliptic Curve Cryptography ElGamal encryption and decryption